matrix-org/matrix-spec/content/olm-megolm/megolm.md

 Message-Index|0x08|Integer|The index of the ratchet, i Cipher-Text|0x12|String|The cipher-text, Xi, of the message

-Within the payload, integers are encoded using a variable length encoding.
+Within the body, integers are encoded using a variable length encoding.
 Each integer is encoded as a sequence of bytes with the high bit set followed by a byte with the high bit clear.
 The seven low bits of each byte store the bits of the integer.
 The least significant bits are stored in the first byte.